A pot : experiments with clay + gen AI

 exhibition, Vejle Kunstmuseum, 2024 - 2025

-In an era dominated by pervasive image manipulation, the relentless pursuit of physical ideals both on screens and in real life raises profound questions.
+In an era where image manipulation is commonplace, the relentless pursuit of physical ideals both on screens and in real life raises some questions.
 What defines the perfection we seek in our physical faces and bodies?
 Mirror Stage attempts to blend classical ideals and new technologies in order to interrogate our societal notions of bodily perfection and our evolving connection to new technologies.

 Mirror Stage is a collaborative venture between myself and artificial intelligence.
-At the heart of this endeavor is the use of text prompts to engage OpenAI's Point E, a machine learning system that generates 3D point clouds that can be turned into digital objects.
-Guided by prompts inspired by the physical ideals found in classical Western sculpture, such as 'a delicate female face' or 'the strong face of a god,' I and Point E endeavor to imagine and sculpt the quintessential human visage.
+At the heart of this endeavor is the use of text prompts to engage a machine learning system that generates 3D digital objects.
+Guided by prompts inspired by the physical ideals found in classical Western sculpture, such as 'a delicate female face' or 'the strong face of a god,' the system and I try to imagine and sculpt the quintessential human visage.

 This project is shown as a part of the group exhibition Kropumulig Kroputrolig at the Vejle Kunstmuseum in Vejle, DK.
 The exhibition was curated by Trine Grøne and features artists Mia Mai Dengsø Graabæk, Soren Thilo Funder and Lærke Posselt.
 Exhibition images courtesy of Kenneth Stjernegaard and Vejle Kunstmuseum.
 Funding for realizing this work courtesy of Statens Kunstfond and Vejle Kunstmuseum.